JAbadArredondo/matlab-slurm-sweeper/README.md

 ### **ClusterUpdateDataSyncUI**: Synchronizing Results,
 This program is designed to automatize the workflow of fetching the result files from a parametric sweep generated with **ClusterJobDistributorUI**.
 It can also update running jobs to fetch the most up to date files.
 The program is also structured with tabs containing the different settings and parameters that configure the different functionalities.
-In what follows, I list the different tabs and explain the different fields:
+In what follows, I list the different tabs and explain the different fields.

+**Note:** like ClusterJobDistributorUI, ClusterUpdateDataSyncUI is designed to autosave its configuration upon closing, so that following sessions of the program maintain the last settings.

 #### **<ins> Cluster Settings </ins>**
 This tab contains the details to configre the ssh connection to the HPC cluster.
 You can specify the Hostname, username and your password.
 Note that Hostname and Username will be stored between sessions, but the password will not.